strongloop/strongloop.com2/_posts/2019-07-10-loopback-june-milestone.md

     });
     ```

 We are also looking into ways to migrate our test suite from Mocha to Jest.
-Stay tuned for updates.
+Stay tuned for updates!

 ## Authentication